 5. Smart restroom technology is ready now.

 Transforming traditional restrooms into smart restrooms is no longer a mysterious undertaking.
 Smart, connected software like Onvation has been tested, implemented and successfully used in numerous commercial environments, including office buildings, airports and manufacturing facilities.

 Smart sensors and mobile device integration make smart restroom technology enablement seamless and easy.
 The opportunity to improve restroom management is here.
 And the time to get smart about restrooms is now.

 With heightened awareness around building hygiene in today’s post-pandemic era, building leaders must be strategic about how they deploy their cleaning resources—making their efforts visible and reassuring building occupants that their health and safety is at the forefront of the facility management team’s efforts.
 Adding smart restroom technology that makes it easy for building managers to meet the public’s expectations is not only good for occupants, it’s good for business.

-Workplace Insights Blog by Forest Himmelfarb, Head of Global Strategy, Kimberly-Clark Professional
+Workplace Insights Blog by Forest Himmelfarb, VP Strategy, Kimberly-Clark North America

 With heightened awareness around building hygiene in today’s post-pandemic era, building leaders must be strategic about how they deploy their cleaning resources—making their efforts visible and reassuring building occupants that their health and safety is at the forefront of the facility management team’s efforts.

 1 The Internet of Things in Smart Commercial Buildings 2018 to 2022, Memoori, https://memoori.com/portfolio/internet-things-smart-commercial-buildings-2018-2022/

 2 Smart Energy Decisions Research, The State of IoT and Smart Buildings, April 2020, page 10, PowerPoint Presentation (smartenergydecisions.com)